copsTvFan/cops-episode-guide/guide.md

 **Resisting Arrest 4 Special Edition**

-- (Pierce County WA -- 12:02 AM Armed Robbery Call) Officer Joe Kolp goes to set up a containment area.
+- (Pierce County, WA -- 12:02 AM Armed Robbery Call) Officer Joe Kolp goes to set up a containment area.
 Officer Russ Martin is on the scene.
 A man has his bosses' truck from work and a guy broke in and stole tools including a nail gun.
 K-9 Officer Chris Karl from Tacoma is brought in and they go through the